-The Gabilan Assistant Professorship is one of the recruitment tools provided by the WiSE program and is awarded to new faculty as part of the start-up package, as well as current junior faculty nominated (typically after the third year review) for exemplary performance.
+The Gabilan Assistant Professorship is one of the recruitment and retention tools provided by the WiSE program and is awarded to new faculty as part of the start-up package, as well as current junior faculty nominated (typically after the third year review) for exemplary performance.
 In certain disciplines named professorships for junior faculty add prestige to the appointment and may leverage additional funding and awards.
 The most important criterion to be used in awarding the professorship is the excellence of the candidate.
 Other criteria include advancing the goals of the WiSE program and reducing the under-representation of women.
 The exact way in which the funds are distributed can be flexible and the details negotiated by the dean and the WiSE program director.

 Guidelines for Appointment:

 - Goal: To aid in recruiting and retaining outstanding junior faculty who will increase the representation of women in science and engineering at USC and to advance their careers towards tenure.

 - Amount: Awards would typically range between $10-25K per year.
 Recruitment awards are granted for a period of three years, with a possibility for renewal for two additional years, or until the recipient receives tenure, whichever comes first.
 Awards to existing faculty are granted for a period of three years or until the recipient receives tenure, whichever comes first.